If you buy something through a link on this page, we may earn a small commission. How this works.

 Stinging nettle contains similar antioxidant and anti-inflammatory compounds as pygeum and saw palmetto.

 Nettle root is sometimes used in combination with saw palmetto.
+More research is needed, however, to determine whether it is effective.

 7. Cucurbita pepo (pumpkin seed)